dfinity/http-gateway-release/README.md

 ### `OVMF.fd`

 - UEFI firmware file for booting in a virtualized environment, also sourced from the [SEV-SNP dependencies repository](https://github.com/dfinity/sev-snp-deps)

+## Remote Attestation of SEV-SNP-enabled HTTP Gateways

+See [Attestation Guide](attestation-guide.md) for instructions on how to remotely attest and verify the SEV-SNP-enabled HTTP Gateways.

 ## License